 Take a closer look at some Georgian clothing at Fashion Museum Bath.

 If, like us, you watched Bridgerton and marvelled at all the gorgeous period costumes, you’ve come to the right place!

 In our blog post, one of the series’ costume dressers, Emma Horn, tells us how she got started in her career, and what it was like working on Netflix’s smash hit.
 From growing up in Bath and being inspired by Fashion Museum Bath and the city's vintage and antiques flea markets, to moving to London and starting work as a costume stylist in advertising, Emma tells all about her move back to Bath and her work on Bridgerton.

 You can learn all about Georgian period dress and historic clothing at Fashion Museum Bath.
-They're due to reopen in May 2021 with Shoephoria!, an exhibition tracing the evolution of shoe design over the past 300 years.
+Their latest exhibition is Shoephoria!, tracing the evolution of shoe design over the past 300 years.

 It's no surprise that a series like Bridgerton required a mammoth production process behind the scenes, with a whole crew of designers, artists and technicians working hard to enable filming to run smoothly.

 Check out this video Netflix have shared with us, giving an insight into a day behind the scenes with actor Nicola Coughlan.
 Playing Penelope Featherington in the series, the youngest daughter in the family, she takes us on a day in the life of production.